JackClarence/se_project_express/README.md

 ### Testing
 Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
 The file `sprint.txt` should contain the number of the sprint you're currently working on.
 For ex.
 12

+### Technologies and techniques
+Program utilized Express, MongoDB, ESLint with Airbnb configuration, nodemon for development, URL validation with a validator.
+The API implements user addition, searching, and user listing, clothing item addition, listing, and clothing item deletion, and liking and disliking of clothing items.